gperdrizet/student-health-risk/README.md

 The `submit.yml` workflow runs when a version tag like `v0.2.3` is pushed.
 It creates a GitHub Release, uploads the versioned submission CSV, submits that artifact to Kaggle, and then updates this README with the latest leaderboard badge and a score distribution plot.

+The canonical submission file is `data/submission.csv`.
+Modeling notebooks overwrite this file directly, and the release workflow snapshots it to `data/submission.<tag>.csv` so every tagged submission records exactly what was sent to Kaggle.

 Release notes are generated from [`.github/release.yml`](.github/release.yml), which groups commit messages by prefix such as `model:` and `feature:`.

 ### Required authentication setup